sidespin/jre-discovery/README.md

 Build
 -----

-Open a terminal and execute:
+Open a terminal and execute the following command:
+- On Linux/Mac:

-    ./mvnw clean verify
+> ./mvnw clean verify

+- On Windows:

+> mvnw.cmd clean verify

 You can then install the generated update site from `io.sidespin.jre.discovery.site/target/io.sidespin.jre.discovery.site-<VERSION>-SNAPSHOT.zip`

 # License